-- EHS staff will provide other assistance and oversight that the University deems necessary and appropriate to ensure compliance with applicable laws and University policies and procedures. - EHS staff will escort DEA inspectors during their inspections of labs and act as a liaison between the inspectors and the DEA Registrant or authorized users. - EHS staff will report periodically to the Institutional Official with status information about DEA registration submissions and renewals.
+- EHS staff will provide other assistance and oversight that the University deems necessary and appropriate to ensure compliance with applicable laws and University policies and procedures. - EHS staff will participate with registrants during DEA inspections as a representative of the institution. - EHS staff will report periodically to the Institutional Official with status information about DEA registration submissions and renewals.